 Object.freeze method give opportunity to block the object from further mutation.

 In above freeze example I’ve tried to mutate frog attributes, but in the result object stays unchanged.
 Very important is the fact that Object.freeze blocks mutation only in the object fields, in other words it is shallow freeze.
-Shallow means that any complex structure inside the object can be mutated.
+Shallow means that any complex structure inside the object can be still mutated.

 Create new instance instead of doing changes

 The spread operator can be used for creating new values from arrays and objects.
 It is very handy tool, code looks also very clear, it is visible what was changed and what was reused.

 Spread operator is doing shallow copy, it means that root object reference is changed but all fields(object) or rows(arrays) are re-used.
 It also means that this approach is using memory in efficient way.